Globe Theatre: History

 On 29 June 1613, the Globe Theatre went up in flames during a performance of Henry VIII.
 A theatrical cannon, set off during the performance, misfired, igniting the wooden beams and thatching.
 According to one of the few surviving documents of the event, no one was hurt except a man whose burning breeches were put out with a bottle of ale.
-It was rebuilt in the following year.
+It was rebuilt in the following year (with a tile roof) at a cost of £1,400.

 Like all the other theatres in London, the Globe was closed down by the outbreak of the First English Civil War, when the Long Parliament closed all London theatres by an ordinance dated 2 September 1642.
 It was pulled down in 1644–45 (the commonly cited document dating the act to 15 April 1644 is not reliable) to make room for tenements.

 A modern reconstruction of the theatre, named "Shakespeare's Globe", opened in 1997, with a production of Henry V. It is an academic approximation of the original design, based on available evidence of the 1599 and 1614 buildings, and is located approximately 230 m from the site of the original theatre.